arbCoding/PsSp/README.md

 brew install fftw glfw msgpack-cxx
 ```

-**NOTE** For MacOS user's, if you want a stand-alone Application (PsSp.app, no need to execute from the terminal) there are
+**NOTE** For MacOS users, if you want a stand-alone Application (PsSp.app, no need to execute from the terminal) there are
 additional requirements.
-Please see the [additional instructions](#special-macos-application)
+Please see the [additional instructions](#special-macos-application) for more information.

 ### Linux (Ubuntu 22.04/Debian based)
 ```shell